node-pcap/node_pcap/README.md

 ```

 `interface` is the name of the interface on which to capture packets.
 If passed an empty string, `libpcap`
-will try to pick a "default" interface, which is often just the first one in some list and not whaet you want.
+will try to pick a "default" interface, which is often just the first one in some list and not what you want.

 The `options` object accepts the following properties: